devsystemslab/sc2heoca/README.md

 # sc2heoca
-A method to map new scRNA-seq data to HEOCA
+A method to query new organoid scRNA-seq data to HEOCA

 ## Install
 ```